thinktandem/thinktandem.io/src/content/articles/drupal8-migration-change-content-type-name.md

 Every Drupal 8 migration I have done so far needs some custom love to make it work right.
 It is common to skip over certain fields, exclude certain entity types, etc.  Every scenario has a reason to do this.
 I have found that ```hook_migrate_prepare_row()``` is by far the quickest and easiest way to handle said tasks.
 There are also use cases to use the migration classes as well, but this is not one of them.

 Below is the final code I used to rename a few content types for this migration.
-I will break out each section and explain what is going on.
+I will break out each section and explain what is going on after this code snippet.

 ```php